jeromelesaux/martine/README.md

  * .json json file with palettes values (firmware values and basic values), and screen byte values
  * .bas launch to test the screen load on classic .scr 17ko
  * _resized.png images files to ensure the resize action
- * _downgraded.ong images files to ensure the downgraded palette action
+ * _downgraded.png images files to ensure the downgraded palette action

 additionnals options available :
 * -dsk will generate a dsk file and add all amsdos files will be added.